-There are a great many ways to design a Leapfrogging Innovation session.
-The following design demonstrates one possible configuration that could spark the "strategic imagination" of a food and beverage company seeking to explore strategic and product opportunities at the intersections of several areas, including: home entertainment, health & wellness, social media marketing, emerging work and leisure trends, next-gen food technologies, and highend packaging.
+There are a great many ways to design a Thought Leader Innovation Session.
+The following design demonstrates one possible configuration that could spark the "strategic imagination" of a food and beverage company seeking to explore new strategic and product opportunities at the intersections of several areas, such as: home entertainment, health & wellness, social media marketing, emerging work and leisure trends, next-generation food technologies, and high-end packaging.

-Synthesis and Strategic Roadmapping
+Synthesis and Roadmapping

-Immediately after a Leapfrogging Innovation Session, structured debriefs engage the innovation team in identifying insights and drawing strategic and tactical implications.
-A shared vision, strategy and roadmap are then developed that provide the foundation for short-term implementation, including resource allocation, and longer-term opportunity development.
+Immediately after a Thought Leader Session, structured debriefs engage the innovation team in identifying key insights, and drawing strategic and tactical implications.
+A shared vision, strategy and Implementation Roadmap are then developed that describe the path for moving forward, including activity tracks, milestones, roles/ responsibilities, high-level resource allocation, customer/ consumer testing, opportunity refinement, and go-to-market activities.